Glasgow-ICG/open-optical-gating/README.md

 ### Installation - troubleshooting

-- On some computers it may be necessary to run all commands using `python3` instead of `python` (e.g. if there is both a python 2 and a python 3 installed)
+- `ERROR: Package u'open-optical-gating' requires a different Python: 2.7.13 not in '>=3.5,<4.0'`.
+  Rerun the installation commands substituting `python3` in place of `python`.

+- Installation fails while installing dependency scikit-image:
+`ModuleNotFoundError: No module named 'numpy'`
+`ERROR: Command errored out with exit status 1: python setup.py egg_info Check the logs for full command output.` Fix by running `python -m pip install numpy`, and then rerun the installation command.

+- `ERROR: Can not perform a '--user' install.
+User site-packages are not visible in this virtualenv.` when installing inside a virtual environment.
+  Omit the `--user` flag on the `pip install` command, and rerun.

+- Installation appears to succeed, but error `No module named open_optical_gating` or `ImportError: No module named 'loguru'` encountered when running the code:
-- If you are installing inside a virtual environment, you must omit the `--user` flag on the `pip install` command.
-Otherwise, depending on your version of `pip`, you may get an error or just a silent failure.
+    - If you are installing inside a virtual environment, rerun the install command but omit the `--user` flag.
+[A newer version of `pip` would have warned you about the problem - see above]

-- If you have a *very* old version of pip installed, you may find that the installation process is suspiciously fast and then when you try and run the code you get an error  `No module named open_optical_gating`.
+    - If you have a *very* old version of pip installed, you will see this error after a suspiciously fast installation process.
+Run `python -m pip install --upgrade pip` and then repeat the original installation instructions.
-In that case the solution is to run `pip install --upgrade pip` and then follow the installation instructions again.

 ## Testing an installation